J Hotel Shanghai Tower: World's highest hotel opens in China - KESQ

 There are also seven different places to eat within the hotel including a Cantonese restaurant called Heavenly Jin on the top (that would be 120th) floor.
 There are also restaurants offering Japanese food, Italian food and afternoon tea.

-The J Hotel is owned by Jin Jiang International.
-One of China’s largest hotel and tourism enterprise groups, it’s part of the state-owned Assets Supervision and Administration Commission.
+The J Hotel is owned by Jin Jiang International, one of China’s largest state-owned hotel and tourism companies.

 Despite the global travel slowdown amid the coronavirus pandemic, competition for the newest, best and highest hotel isn’t going anywhere.